 Alone on stage is Maitre Christopher Black, Defense attorney to Major General Augustin Ndindiliyimana, former Chief of Staff of the Rwandan National Gendarmerie during the troubles of 1993 and 1994, on trial before the International Criminal Tribunal for Rwanda, in Arusha, Tanzania, on charges of Crimes against Humanity unto Genocide.

-Mr. Black is 59 and very weary from his long travail.
+Mr. Black is just over 60 and very weary from his long travail.

 The Judges sit OS DR, the Prosecution is OS UR, and the Defendants are OS UL.
 After